 These snakes range from 3 to 7 feet in length.
-The males are normally a little shorter than the females, with a length between 3 and 6 feet.
-Females are normally 4 to 7 feet in length.
+The males are normally larger than the females, with a length between 4 and 7 feet.
+Females are normally 3 to 6 feet in length.
 There have been records of a few corn snakes reaching 9 feet but this is not the norm.

 Corn Snake Lifespan